KatsiarynaTsialpuk/HTML-Snippets/responsive email template/README.md

 to output the email whereas other versions of Outlook use Microsoft word rendering engine.

 ## Hiding mobile styles for Yahoo mail
-To handle media query style bugs in the Yahoo email client, adding the attribute `yahoo` to the body so then you can write styles as an overide:
+To handle media query style bugs in the Yahoo email client, add the attribute `yahoo` to the body:

 ```
 <body yahoo>